vincentole/rustica_coffee_website/README.md

 This is my first major project using Next.js and form integration.

 In this section I highlight some code snippets I find valuable to share.
 Refer to the [section below](#roadmap-&-continued-development) for more concepts and features I implemented.

+#### Animate once

 Animating a component once based on a dependency, here `amountCartItems`.